-PBMC pellets were prepared using the PreOmics' iST Kit (PreOmics GmbH) according to the manufacturer's protocol prior to nanoLC-MS/MS analysis on a nanoAcquity UPLC device (Waters Corporation) coupled to a Q-Exactive HF-X mass spectrometer (Thermo Fisher Scientific, Waltham), as detailed in the supplementary materials.
+PBMC pellets were prepared using the PreOmics' iST Kit (PreOmics GmbH) according to the manufacturer's protocol before nanoLC-MS/MS analysis on a nanoAcquity UPLC device (Waters Corporation) coupled to a Q Exactive HF-X mass spectrometer (Thermo Fisher Scientific, Waltham), as detailed in the Supplementary Materials.

-The raw data obtained from each sample (34 critical patients, 21 non-critical patients and 22 healthy controls) were processed using MaxQuant (version 1.6.14).
+The raw data obtained from each sample (34 critical patients, 21 non-critical patients, and 22 healthy controls) were processed using MaxQuant (version 1.6.14).
 Peaks were assigned using the Andromeda search engine with trypsin/P specificity.
-A combined human and bovine database (because of contamination with fetal calf serum in the samples) was extracted from UniProtKB-SwissProt (8 September 2020, 26413 entries).
-The minimal peptide length required was seven amino acids and a maximum of one missed cleavage was allowed.
-Methionine oxidation and acetylation of the proteins' N-termini were set as variable modifications, and acetylated and modified methioninecontaining peptides, as well as their unmodified counterparts, were excluded from protein quantification.
+A combined human and bovine database (because of contamination with FCS in the samples) was extracted from UniProtKB/Swiss-Prot (8 September 2020, 26,413 entries).
+The minimal peptide length required was seven amino acids, and a maximum of one missed cleavage was allowed.
+Methionine oxidation and acetylation of the proteins' N termini were set as variable modifications, and acetylated and modified methioninecontaining peptides, as well as their unmodified counterparts, were excluded from protein quantification.
 Cysteine carbamidomethylation was set as a fixed modification.
 The "match between runs" option was enabled.
-The maximum false discovery rate was set to 1% at the peptide and protein levels with the use of a decoy strategy.
-Only peptides unique to human entries were retained and their LFQ intensities were summed to derive the protein intensities.
+The maximum FDR was set to 1% at the peptide and protein levels with the use of a decoy strategy.
+Only peptides unique to human entries were retained, and their LFQ intensities were summed to derive the protein intensities.
 This process resulted in 2196 quantified proteins.
 Complete datasets have been deposited in the ProteomeXchange Consortium database with the identifier PXD 025265 (73).

-Summed peptides normalized label-free quantification (LFQ values from MaxQuant software) values were used for differential protein expression analysis.
+Summed peptide normalized LFQ (LFQ values from MaxQuant software) values were used for differential protein expression analysis.
 For each pairwise comparison, proteins expressed in at least 80% of the samples in either group were retained.
-Variance stabilization normalization (Vsn) was performed using the justvsn function from the vsn R package (74).
-Missing values were imputed using the random forest approach (75).
+Vsn was performed using the justvsn function from the vsn R package (74).
+Missing values were imputed using the RF approach (75).
 This resulted in 732 proteins.
-Differential protein expression analysis was performed using the limma bioconductor package in R (76).
-Significant differentially expressed proteins were determined based on an adjusted P-value cutoff of 0.05 using the Benjamini-Hochberg method.
+Differential protein expression analysis was performed using the limma Bioconductor package in R (76).
+Significant differentially expressed proteins were determined on the basis of an adjusted P value cutoff of 0.05 using the Benjamini-Hochberg method.